 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Touch-Me-Not

-Impatiens noli-tangere is a Annual up to 1.00 metres tall.
+Impatiens noli-tangere is an annual plant that can grow up to 1.00 metres tall.

 Regular ingestion of large quantities of these plants can be dangerous due to their high mineral content[

 ].
 This report, which seems nonsensical, might refer to calcium oxalate.
 This mineral is found in I. capensis and so is probably also in other members of the genus.
 It can be harmful raw but is destroyed by thoroughly cooking or drying the plant[

 ].
 People with a tendency to rheumatism, arthritis, gout, kidney stones and hyperacidity should take especial caution if including this plant in their diet[